jipiboily/docs-1/docs/installation/env.rst

 To use the environment file, add the ``--env-file=[file name]`` to your ``docker run`` command line.

 With docker-compose, the name should be named ``.env`` in the same directory as your ``docker-compose.yaml`` file, and will be loaded automatically.
+Remember to specify the env variables expected in the file, otherwise docker-compose will simply ignore them.

 Variables List
 ^^^^^^^^^^^^^^